Economic Heterogeneity Indicators (EHIs)

 Employment

-• At the national level, employment-to-population ratio and labor force participation gaps for Black men and veterans have risen between November 2024 and February 2025.
+• At the national level, employment and labor force participation have fallen for Black women, while unemployment has risen.

 • DOWNLOAD: REGIONAL EMPLOYMENT REPORT | NATIONAL EMPLOYMENT REPORT